Georgia Social Work Licensing Requirements

 Master of Social Work (MSW)

 Even though you may have a bachelor’s degree in a different field, you may choose to obtain your master’s degree in social work (MSW).
 However, you must receive a master’s in social work from a school accredited by the Council of Social Work Education (CSWE) in order to become licensed by the Georgia Social Work Board.
-Seven universities in Georgia offer a master’s program that is accredited by the CSWE.
+Seven universities in Georgia offer master’s programs that are accredited by the CSWE.
 Some schools may offer a “fast track” for students who hold a bachelor’s in social work (BSW) from a CSWE-accredited school.
-This allows students to earn their MSW in a shorter amount of time, in one year instead of the common two years it takes to complete an MSW.
+This allows students to earn their MSW in one year instead of the two years it usually takes to complete an MSW.
 Courses covered in MSW programs will typically include human behavior and social environment, social welfare policy, ethics, intervention strategies, and a research and field practice component.
 Master’s candidates learn advanced skills for dealing with children and families, mental health issues, and school social work.
 MSW programs also include fieldwork, which offers a real-world glimpse into the field.
 An MSW is the first step to becoming an LMSW or LCSW in Georgia.

 Doctorate of Social Work (DSW)

 A doctorate of social work (DSW), or PhD in social work, is another option for individuals wishing to specialize in clinical practice in the field of social work.
 While this degree is not a requirement to become an LCSW, more opportunities may arise for LCSWs who hold a DSW.
-Further, those LCSW candidates who have an MSW and a doctoral degree in professional counseling, social work, marriage and family therapy, medicine, psychiatric nursing, applied psychology, pastoral counseling, or applied child and family development and whose program included a supervised clinical internship, may substitute this for one year of supervised experience required to become an LCSW (see below).
+Furthermore, LCSW candidates with a doctoral degree in social work or a related field (e.g., professional counseling or marriage and family therapy) may be able to apply this degree to fulfill one of the three required years of supervised experience needed for licensure.
 Advanced practitioners are more likely to obtain a DSW (or a PhD in social work) and may use this degree to practice professionally, conduct research at a higher education institution, or teach undergraduate and graduate clinical social work programs.
 DSW degrees cover topics on neuroscience and epistemology for clinical methods and practice, interpersonal psychotherapy, behavioral therapy, addictions and diagnosis treatments, trauma-focused interventions, and clinical leadership.
 The focus of a DSW program is typically on research and teaching, preparing students for careers in academic research settings.
 A PhD in social work ordinarily takes between three and four years to complete.

 Steps for Becoming a Licensed Social Worker in Georgia

 While you can practice social work in the state without a license, more opportunities should arise if you pursue a Georgia social work license.
-Georgia offers two levels of licensure, a licensed master social worker (LMSW) and a licensed clinical social worker (LCSW), both of which require a minimum of an MSW from a CSWE-accredited social work program.
-The level of licensure you choose should be based largely on the type of social work you wish to practice–clinical or non-clinical.
-Read more about
+Georgia offers two levels of licensure, Licensed Master’s Social Worker (LMSW) and Licensed Clinical Social Worker (LCSW), both of which require a minimum of an MSW from a CSWE-accredited social work program.
+The level of licensure you choose should be based largely on the type of social work you wish to practice, clinical or non-clinical.
+Read more about the steps towards each of these licenses below.

-In Georgia, only individuals with an MSW degree or higher can apply to become licensed master social workers (LMSWs).
-An LMSW shows clients and potential employers that you are capable of passing a state-certified licensing exam and are serious about your profession.
-An LMSW should have greater job opportunities and pay than a non-licensed social worker in Georgia.
-LMSWs in Georgia are free to practice privately if their practice does not include counseling or psychotherapeutic techniques; those two specialties require supervision and ultimately clinical social work licensure.
+In Georgia, only individuals with an MSW degree or higher can apply to become Licensed Master’s Social Workers (LMSWs).
+An LMSW should have greater job opportunities and higher pay than a non-licensed social worker in Georgia.
+LMSWs in Georgia are free to practice privately if their practice does not include counseling or psychotherapy; those two services can only be provided by LMSWs who are being supervised in preparation for obtaining their LCSW licenses.
 While obtaining an LMSW is not a prerequisite to applying for an LCSW, it is highly recommended by the Georgia Society for Clinical Social Work that those interested in becoming an LCSW become an LMSW first.
-Following are the steps required to becoming an LMSW in Georgia.
+Following are the steps required to become an LMSW in Georgia.

 Licensed Clinical Social Worker (LCSW)